portworx/px-docs/create-px-enterprise-cluster.md

 Consider carefully the implications of making a Server Profile more general or more specific.
 For a new server node to be automatically accepted into the PX-Enterprise cluster, the server must match an activated Server Profile.

-* When a Server Profile is more general (the Hardware Configuration page has fewer check boxes selected), new nodes can more easily join a cluster because they are activated without your intervention.
+* When a Server Profile is more **general** (the Hardware Configuration page has fewer check boxes selected), new nodes can more easily join a cluster because they are activated without your intervention

-* When a Server Profiles is more specific, such as matched on hostnames, you must specifically activate those Server Profiles before servers can join a cluster.
+* When a Server Profiles is more **specific**, such as matched on hostnames, you must specifically activate those Server Profiles before servers can join a cluster.

+>**Important:**<br/>Portworx recommends implementing **specific** matching policies versus **general** policies.
+Strict policies will tend to enforce stronger deterministic and predictable behavior.

 PX-Enterprise aggregates and monitors for health only the disks marked with **Allocated to PX**.